rene-kt/spring-restapi-ecommerce/README.md

 - Make sure to create a database called **ecommerce**
   > or create it with another name.
 However, you must to rename its name on ```application.properties```

  **By the way, you can change the port (3000) to another one, just change the line on ``` application.properties ```**

+  **Now, you are able to run this Java application locally.** :heavy_check_mark:

+## If you only want to use the API without cloning the project

+- Open a software like postman to do the requests
+- Acess the endpoints through  https://renejr-ecommerce.herokuapp.com/ecommerce

+## Usage of the application

+In this [document](usage.md), there are some steps that you must to follow to use this application.
+I recommend to take a read before start using it.

 # API Documentation :memo: